Madeleine Atkins

 Dame Madeleine Julia Atkins, (born 2 July 1952) is a British academic administrator, scholar of education, and former teacher.
-Between 2018 to 2025 she served as the 9th President of Lucy Cavendish College, Cambridge.
-She was formerly vice-chancellor of Coventry University, and the Chief Executive of the Higher Education Funding Council for England (2014–2018).
+Between 2018 and 2025 she served as the ninth president of Lucy Cavendish College, Cambridge.
+She was formerly vice-chancellor of Coventry University, and the chief executive of the Higher Education Funding Council for England (2014–2018).

 Early life and education

 Atkins was born on 2 July 1952.
 She studied law and history at Girton College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1974.
 She then trained as a teacher at Lady Margaret Hall, Oxford, completing a Postgraduate Certificate in Education (PGCE).
 She obtained a PhD from University of Nottingham in 1982.

 Career

 Atkins was a school teacher from 1975 to 1979, before leaving to study for a doctorate.
 She was then a post-doctoral researcher at the University of Nottingham from 1982 to 1983, before joining Newcastle University in 1984 as a lecturer.
 She was promoted to senior lecturer in 1988, and rose to be pro-vice-chancellor (1998 to 2004).

 She was vice-chancellor of Coventry University from 2004 to 2013.
-She became Chief Executive of the Higher Education Funding Council for England (HEFCE) on 1 January 2014.
+She became chief executive of the Higher Education Funding Council for England (HEFCE) on 1 January 2014.
 In 2015, Atkins was paid a salary of between £230,000 and £234,999 by HEFCE, making her one of the 328 most highly paid people in the British public sector at that time.
-In June 2018, it was revealed by the University and College Union that she received a pay package worth £554,648 in 2017, which represents a 96% increase on the £282,354 paid to her in 2016-17.
+In June 2018, it was revealed by the University and College Union that she received a pay package worth £554,648 in 2017, which represents a 96% increase on the £282,354 paid to her in 2016–17.

-In July 2018, it was announced that Atkins would be the next President of Lucy Cavendish College, Cambridge in succession to Jackie Ashley.
-She took up the post in October 2018, becoming the college's 9th president.
+In July 2018, it was announced that Atkins would be the next president of Lucy Cavendish College, Cambridge, in succession to Jackie Ashley.
+She took up the post in October 2018, becoming the college's ninth president.